ReactiveMongo/reactivemongo-site/releases/0.12/documentation/advanced-topics/read-preferences.md

     collect[List]()
 {% endhighlight %}

-> The default read preference can be set in the [connection options](../tutorial/connect-database.html).
+> The default read preference can also be set in the [connection options](../tutorial/connect-database.html).

 ## Tag support